 - Speaking (approx. 20 minutes)

-The test is run up to 10 times a year.
+The test is available once a month, 12 times a year.

 Results are published online approximately 16 business days after the test.
 The Official Statements of Results are posted to candidates following the publication of results online.

 The test is graded from A (highest) to E (lowest) for each section – there is no overall grade.